hungrymonkey/uber-proj/README.md

 # uber-proj

-These MATLAB files are used to process analyze data from the Uber TLC lawsuit.
+These MATLAB files are used to analyze data from the Uber TLC lawsuit.

 https://github.com/fivethirtyeight/uber-tlc-foil-response